New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 The impact of insurance underwriting

 Underwriters serve as the gatekeepers to some forms of life insurance you and your employees may seek.
 Not only do they decide who gets approved and who doesn’t, but they also determine the terms of coverage for those they approve, making decisions according to what’s front of mind in every aspect of underwriting: risk.
-Their risk evaluation is what keeps insurance companies stable.
+Their risk evaluation is what helps keep insurance companies stable.

 Undecided on what kind of life insurance to explore?
 Learn more about Aflac’s whole life, term life and guaranteed-issue life insurance options — then contact your Aflac benefits advisor at Aflac.com/business.